MohamedKhedr700/core-auth/README.md

 The `Authenticator` class instance is responsible for handling the authentication with different channels.

-We need to define the new authenticator in `config/authentication.php` file.
+We can define our authenticator with two ways:

+First in `config/authentication.php` file.

 ``` php
 'authenticators' => [